Phenomenological Aspects of Lee-Wick QED: Photon Self-energy and The LW Uehling Potential

 This integral is dominated near $p\approx 2m$.
 Therefore, after evaluating the the integral in this region and adding the result to the results in eq. (\ref{eq:LW_potential}), we finally arrive at the final Uehling potential in LW QED

-and we see that in the limit $M_{A} \rightarrow \infty$, the local Uehling potential is restored.
-Notice that apart from the tree-level modification, the LW correction to the Uehling potential is very small $\sim m^2/M_A^2$ given the bounds on $M_A$ (see next section).
+and we see that in the limit $M_{A} \rightarrow \infty$, the SM Uehling potential is restored.
+Notice that apart from the tree-level modification, the LW correction to the Uehling potential is very small $\sim m^2/M_A^2$ given the bounds on $M_A$.

 We plot the LW Uehling potential in Figure (\ref{fig5}), together with the Coulomb potential, where we see the usual behavior: The two potentials agree in the low energy limit and deviate from one another in the high energy limit.
 This is due to the usual screening effect that becomes more prominent at high energy.